 “I came to know Archbishop Viganò well during the years he served as Apostolic Nuncio here in the United States.
 I can attest that he is a man who served his mission with selfless dedication, who fulfilled well the Petrine mission entrusted to him by the Holy Father to “strengthen his brothers in the faith,” and who would do so at great personal sacrifice and with absolutely no consideration given to furthering his “career” – all of which speaks to his integrity and sincere love of the Church.
 Moreover, while having no privileged information about the Archbishop McCarrick situation, from information I do have about a very few of the other statements Archbishop Viganò makes, I can confirm that they are true.
 His statements, therefore, must be taken seriously.”

-It appears that the original version of the story omitted the quote from Chaput about Viganò’s service as nuncio as “marked by integrity to the Church.”
+It has been noted that the story originally omitted the part of the statement where Chaput says that Viganò’s service as nuncio was “marked by integrity to the Church.”
 It, along with Faggioli’s comments, were added at a later time, perhaps after this Tweet by theologian and author Dawn Eden Goldstein:

 Indeed, this article lacks a full account of Chaput’s record with regards to Pope Francis’s papacy and teaching, selectively referencing two quotes, one from 2013 and one from 2018, where the archbishop praised Pope Francis.